sillevl/course-software-engineering/POODR/designing_classes_with_a_single_response.md

   end
 ```

+This refactoring is not a case of overdesign.
+It only reorganizes code that is currently in use.
+The fact that the singular `diameter` method can now be called from other places is a free and happy side effect.

+Separating iteration from the action is a common case of multiple responsibility that is easy to recogize.
+In other cases the problem is not so obvious.
+Lets take a look at the `gear_inches` mehtod of the `Gear` class again:

 ```ruby
   def gear_inches
       # tire goes around rim twice for diameter
     ratio * (rim + (tire * 2))
   end
 ```

+Is `gear_inches` a responsibility of the `Gear` class?
+It might be, but it feels wrong to assume so.
+The root problem is that the method _itself_ has more than one responsibility.
+Hidden in the `gear_inches` is the calculation for wheel diameter.
+Extracting this calculation in its own method `diameter` will make it easier to examine the class's responsibilities.

 ```ruby
   def gear_inches